yfyh2013/js-workflow/readme.md

 # js-workflow

 Modelize a workflow for JavaScript.
-Server/browser agnostic, ES6 based.
+Server/browser agnostic.

 ## Usage